Castlegar, British Columbia: Sports

 The city's collegiate hockey team is the Selkirk College Saints of the BCIHL, who, as of 2016, are four-time defending league champions.

 The Castlegar Rebels of the KIJHL are the city's Junior "B" level hockey team.

-Other local sport activities include Castlegar Baseball Association, Castlegar Skating Club, Dancing at Turning Pointe Dance Studio and Scottie School of Highland Dance, Castlegar Aquanauts, Castlegar Minor Soccer Association, Selkirk Challengers Gymnastics Club, Castlegar Minor Hockey, West Kootenay Minor Football Association, Castlegar Sentinels Football Club, and the Kootenay Jiu Jitsu Academy.
+Other local sport activities include Castlegar Baseball Association, Castlegar Skating Club, Dancing at Turning Pointe Dance Studio and Scottie School of Highland Dance, Castlegar Aquanauts, Castlegar Minor Soccer Association, Selkirk Challengers Gymnastics Club, Castlegar Minor Hockey, West Kootenay Minor Football Association, the J-Hawks representing recreational basketball for the local area.
+Castlegar Sentinels Football Club, and the Kootenay Jiu Jitsu Academy.
 There are local lacrosse, golf, curling, tennis, volleyball and basketball programs.
 Many other fitness programs (including yoga) are offered at the Castlegar Community Complex.